sujanos/bitcoin-milker/README.md

 This monorepo contains:

-- **Frontend**: React app for depositing wBTC and monitoring yield positions
+- **Frontend**: React app for depositing cbBTC and monitoring yield positions
 - **Backend**: Node.js API server and job scheduler for automated yield optimization
 - **Database**: MongoDB to persist positions and yield strategies